 Check in with your resistance: Often we say “no” or feel judgmental towards ourselves or others for reasons that are not immediately known to us.
 The next time you feel resistance in your business or personal life, ask yourself, “Where is this coming from?”
 By pinpointing the root of your resistance you will be better able to determine where your fear may be holding you back.

-Find the fear in your body: Fear festers like nobody’s business and nowhere is it happier running amok that in our brain.
-It then generously leeches out into our body, making our shoulders tight, our tummy unsettled (you know what I mean), and leaving us in a cold sweat.
+Find the fear in your body: Fear festers and nowhere is it happier running amok that in our brain.
+It then generously leeches out into our body, making our shoulders tight and our tummy unsettled, leaving us in a cold sweat.
 Rather than let your brain drag your poor body through the mud, focus on where you feel the fear in your body.
 Imagine a blanket warming and soothing the scared part of your body.
 Breathe deep into your physical fear and notice your tummy soften, your shoulders come down from your ears and your heart beat slow.
-We cannot always immediately change our fear but we can certainly take 2 minutes to choose how it affects our physical being.
+We cannot always immediately make our fear disappear but we can certainly take 2 minutes to soften it’s effect on our physical being.

 Comfort your control.
 Fear is about control.
 Or to be more specific, loss of it.
 Rather than abandon the reigns to your worried, anxiety-ridden, scaredy cat self, check in ask, “What is my need for control here?”, “What are my biggest concerns?” and “How can I calm myself without controlling this situation?”
-Sit with these questions until your allow yourself to hear the answers and notice that just in asking, your fears begin to soften.
+Sit with these questions until your allow yourself to hear the answers and notice that just in asking, your fears begin to ease.
 Lastly remember, what’s the worst that could happen?
 Think about the endless mess-ups we see our celebrities and politicians make.
-(Mel Gibson and Mr. Gingrich, anyone?)
-Time heals all.
+Time heals.
 No matter how badly things go or how attached and wound-up you are about an expected outcome, with time everyone, even you, will let it go and move on.